dotnet-foundation/events/README.md

 If you would like to attend an event as a .NET Foundation representative, please provide full detail of the event, event opportunity, requested amount of sponsorship, and benefit to the .NET Foundation.

 ## Acceptance Criteria
 We will accept proposals based on our budget and priorities.
-We will ask the folloing questions in your submission and prioritize accordingly.
+We will ask the following questions in your submission and prioritize accordingly.

 -	Does the sponsorships provide an opportunity to evangelize the benefits of the .NET platform to a wider community of developers and/or enable the .NET Foundation to promote the benefits of the open source model to developers already using .NET?
 -	Has the requestor and/or event received sponsorship from the Foundation in the past 12 months?